 Why Do Sheets Pill?

 Mainly caused by friction, bed sheet pilling happens when the fabric is rubbed against another surface.
-This causes the fibers of the fabric to wear and tear.
+This causes the fibres of the fabric to wear and tear.

 Several factors contribute to sheet bobbling, some of which are: